jiyingli/jiyingli.github.io/Joinus.md

 ---
 ## Join Us

+We always welcome creative and self-motivated students, postdocs, visiting researchers to join our team.
+To inquire, please contact me via [email](mailto:lixx0590@d.umn.edu).

+### Research Assistant
-#### We have <ins>**Research Assistant**</ins> position open!
+We have <span style="color:green"> *Research Assistant* </span> position open!
 Major duties include assisting in field and laboratory work and management of equipment.
 Please see more details and application procedures [here](/RApost.pdf).

----
-We always welcome creative and self-motivated students and postdocs to join our team.
-To inquire, please contact me via [email](mailto:lixx0590@d.umn.edu).

 ### Graduate Students (PhD, MPhil)
 We welcome graduate student (MPhil and PhD) to join us to study aquatic biogeochemistry.